-Directing Safely - for small and medium sized enterprises
+Directing Safely - for Small and Medium Sized Enterprises

-Directing safely for small and medium sized enterprises' is designed to ensure that health and safety is appreciated by people at the most senior levels.
+Directing safely for small and medium sized enterprises is designed to ensure that health and safety is appreciated by people at the most senior levels.

-• the course reflects the principles embodied in:
+This course reflects the principles embodied in:

-the HSE's 'Successful health and safety management' (HSG65)
+• The HSE's 'Successful health and safety management' (HSG65)

-• the Turnbull Report ('Internal controls: guidance for directors on the Combined Code')
+• The Turnbull Report ('Internal controls: guidance for directors on the Combined Code')

-• the DETR/HSC's 'Revitalising health and safety' strategy statement.
+• The DETR/HSC's 'Revitalising health and safety' strategy statement

 Aims & Objectives: